 Which KPIs demonstrate a content marketing funnel’s success?

-In order to make sure you’re not just drawing in viewers but also actively directing them towards a business objective, this content calendar effectively distributes development and promotion activities throughout all three stages (awareness, consideration, and conversion).
+In order to make sure you are not just drawing in viewers but also actively directing them towards a business objective, this content calendar effectively distributes development and promotion activities throughout all three stages (awareness, consideration, and conversion).

 Can a content marketing funnel work without paid ads?